How to appeal for a school place?

+To appeal for a place at one of our schools you will need to fill-in one of the online appeal forms below.
 Before deciding whether to appeal, parents/carers should read each school’s published policy for admitting pupils, think about their reasons for wanting their child to attend the school and the strength of their case.
 For example saying a child likes the school, their friends attend or the school has a good reputation may not be sufficient to have a successful appeal.

 - Call the Council on 020 8430 2000 and ask for a paper copy of the appeal form.
 Then complete and submit the form to